What To Stock Up On In September

 Camp Stoves

-As summer comes to an end and schools starting back up, family vacation time is drawing to a close.
+As summer ends and schools start back up, family vacation time draws close.
 Stores need to clear out this summer-oriented gear, so watch for camping gear to go on sale.
 If you have had an eye on that tent you want, sleeping bags, lanterns, camp stoves, etc., this is the month to buy them.

 Camping Coolers